 The scope of proposed research includes clinical, translational, population, and basic research studies investigating interactions of physiologic indicators of stress (e.g., adrenergic, immune, neural, endocrine) and stress exposures (e.g., trauma, adversity, cognitive, affective) with women’s health and disease.
 WHISPR involves investigators from across BWH to develop new research and foster synergy among investigators in this interdisciplinary and cross-cutting field.

-The 2021 WHISPR Request for Proposals is now open.
-Please use our designated Cover Sheet and Budget Template when submitting your proposal.
+The 2021 WHISPR Request for Proposals is now closed.
 For more information about future WHISPR funding opportunities, please contact ConnorsCenter@bwh.harvard.edu.